briansw/artistlectureseries/README.md

 # Artist Lecture Series

+### Get started
+- Accept your invite to join the repo: https://github.com/briansw/artistlectureseries/invitations

 ### Steps
 1. Pull changes from Github
 2. Create a new branch and name it `username-artistname`, ie, `briansw-von-bonin`